vaishnavibansal222-ctrl/Speech-Emotion-Recognition-CodeAlpha-ML-Internship/README.md

 | `confusion_matrix.png` | Visualizes actual vs. predicted emotion classifications |
 | `classification_report.txt` | Contains precision, recall, F1-score, and support for each emotion |

+## 📈 Results

+The trained CNN model can classify speech audio into multiple emotional categories.
+The generated graphs and classification report are available in the outputs/ folder.

 ⚠️ Note

 The model is intended as an educational machine learning project.
 The reported accuracy depends on the dataset, feature extraction method, model architecture, and training configuration.